Tech's Web

 Tire Info

-There are 3 different systems of tire measurment in use:
+There are 5 different parts of a tire size:

 • Speed Rating - Speed (km/h) - Speed (mph)